RodTol/Crossway/README.md

 skip their turn and the opponent will continue to place their pieces until victory.

-An "I give up" button is available to the players.
+An "I give up" button is available to the players after the second turn.

 A "Play demo" button is also present in the initial screen; if it is clicked, a demonstration of the game will start.